Professor, University of Ottawa

 Email Address: email@example.com

-Bio: My lab will open in July 2018 at the Department of Molecular and Cellular Biology, University of Guelph.
-We are creating synthetic proteins using bimolecular engineering approaches to accelerate understanding of biology and development of novel therapeutics.
+Bio: My lab opened in July 2018 at the Department of Molecular and Cellular Biology, University of Guelph.
+We are creating synthetic proteins using biomolecular engineering approaches to accelerate understanding of biology and development of novel therapeutics.